 History and Funding

-The Central East Registry began in 1973 within the Rhone-Alps area - the Auvergne region was added in 1983, the Jura area in 1985, the Cote d'Or & Nievre in 1989 and Saone-et-Loire in 1990.
-The Registry joined EUROCAT as an associate member in 1999, and sent data back-dated to 1980.
-In 1998 the Registry was split up and the Auvergne region became financially independent under the responsibility of Christine Francannet.
+The Central East Registry (IEG) began in 1973 with the Rhône-Alpes region.
+The Auvergne was added in 1983, the Jura in 1985, the Côte d'Or & Nièvre in 1989 and the Saône-et-Loire in 1990.
+The register joined EUROCAT as an associate member in 1999 and sent data back to 1980.
+At the beginning of 2007, the Registry was renamed REMERA and limited to the Rhône-Alpes region, and further to Rhône and Loire in 2024.

 Population Coverage